AxonIQ/reference-guide/part2/sagas.md

 By default, a new Saga is only started if no suitable existing Saga (of the same type) can be found.
 You can also force the creation of a new Saga instance by setting the `forceNew` property on the `@StartSaga` annotation to `true`.

 Ending a Saga can be done in two ways.
 If a certain Event always indicates the end of a Saga's life cycle, annotate that Event's handler on the Saga with `@EndSaga`.
 The Saga's Life Cycle will be ended after the invocation of the handler.
-Alternatively, you can call `end()` from inside the Saga to end the life cycle.
+Alternatively, you can call `SagaLifecycle.end()` from inside the Saga to end the life cycle.
 This allows you to conditionally end the Saga.

 Event Handling
 --------------